-The Little Dot MK III SE is a fully balanced hybrid tube headphone amplifier offering up to 2.5W of output power.
+A review of the Little Dot MK III SE, which is a fully balanced hybrid tube headphone amplifier offering up to 2.5W of output power.
 It is priced at $454.99

-To read more about Little Dot reviews previously done on Headfonics please click here.
+To read more about Little Dot previously covered on Headfonics please click here.

-Over the last few years, Little Dot has expanded their product choice a lot to include headphones, IEMs, and DACs such as their GYFU headphones, their IEM Cu series, and the DAC VII.
+Over the last few years, Little Dot has expanded their product choice a lot to include headphones, IEMs, and DACs such as its GYFU headphones, its IEM Cu series, and the DAC VII.

 However, their ‘bread and butter’ has always been headphone amplifiers, which can be considered the product that brought them notoriety.